CivicCLP – About Page

 We are excited to collaborate with local and national experts who can share their knowledge about First Amendment issues, the importance of free speech in public libraries, and the value of public archives and records.
 These panels and presentations will provide insight into how we can become smarter consumers of information.

-The Library is making public CLP data available to the Western Pennsylvania Regional Data Center and we are providing access to other open data sources.
+The Library strives to make public CLP data available to the Western Pennsylvania Regional Data Center and as well as provide access to other open data sources.
 We know that these resources can support decision-making processes about the issues impacting our communities and lives.

 CivicCLP will also support staff across the Library in deploying responsive content, both through our online spaces and in person, which will provide context and unbiased resources about current events.